coder/coder/docs/quickstart/google-cloud-platform.md

 <img src="../images/quickstart/google-cloud-platform/gcp3.png">

-This will give you a terminal into the VM athat we will use to install Coder.
+This will give you a terminal into the VM that we will use to install Coder.

 ## Install Coder